 Credit isn’t something that you should look at as a free ticket to getting what you want.
 In order to build the good score that you’ll need, you will want to use it responsibly.
 If you get a credit card, only use it for what you know that you can pay off and then pay it off each month.
 If you take a car loan, make sure you’re getting a good interest rate and then make your payment each month.
 Keep your driving record clean and ticket (or accident) free.
 Don’t move every year.

 If your credit score is already low, there are things you can do to raise it.
 It will take work and it will take time.
 Your credit score may have been destroyed overnight but you absolutely won’t repair it overnight.
 You’ll need to do two things to start: First, find out what your credit score actually is right now.
-Credit Sesame is a great option for doing that.
-It is totally free to use and will allow you to get your credit score free updated once a month or so.
+TransUnion has a great program called TrueIdentity available that is free to use and will give you your free credit score and help with other identity protection measures.
+When you sign up for a TrueIdentity account, you’ll be giving your credit score a hand up.
+It has been a huge help to us in keeping things safe and in keeping us updated.

 Like I said, please don’t mistake what I’m telling you.
 I’m not in any way telling you to go out and take on piles of debt that you will never be able to pay back.
 Yes, you need to have a good credit score but you need to do so responsibly.
 Knowing that your credit score is actually important, will you build your score or do you still think that you don’t need credit at all?